Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jets stats and trends

-- New York's games this season have eclipsed the over/under in 60% of its opportunities (nine times in 15 games with a set point total).

-- The Jets average 18.4 points per game, comparable to the 20.8 the Buccaneers allow.
+- The Jets score 18.4 points per game, comparable to the 20.8 the Buccaneers allow.

-- New York is 5-1 against the spread and 4-2 overall when the team records more than 20.8 points.
+- New York is 5-1 against the spread and 4-2 overall when the team puts up more than 20.8 points.

 - The Jets have 26 giveaways this season, while the Buccaneers have 26 takeaways.